Walk the Labyrinth

 If you faithfully follow the path, you will find your way to the center, just like when you faithfully pray, you will eventually, become connected to God.

-Our contemporary labyrinth design, the “Santa Rosa Labyrinth,” was created by Dr. Lea Goode-Harris in 1997 ().
-The Santa Rosa labyrinth consists of a center circle surrounded by seven concentric circular paths.
-Santa Rosa labyrinths also contain a “focus space”.
-This is the little square created when the entry path, the exit path, and the fourth path (called the heart path) meet.
-The focus space is seen from all four directions when walking the labyrinth, and according to Dr. Goode-Harris, it allows for “a focus of the heart”.
+Our contemporary labyrinth design, the “Santa Rosa Labyrinth,” was created by Dr. Lea Goode-Harris in 1997.
+The Santa Rosa Labyrinth consists of a center circle surrounded by seven concentric circular paths.
+Santa Rosa Labyrinths also contain a “focus space”—this is the little square created when the entry path, the exit path, and the fourth path (called the heart path) meet.
+The focus space is seen from all four directions when walking the labyrinth, and according to Dr. Goode-Harris, it allows for “a focus of the heart.”

-We welcome everyone to visit our labyrinth and prayer garden.
-We hope you will join us on a Sunday morning as well.
+If you walk the labyrinth, we hope you will join us on a Sunday morning as well.